Summary

 The Lenten stew eaten in Extremadura

-In Extremadura, the Lenten stew has its own version.
+In Extremadura, Lenten vigils have their own version of "potaje".
 It doesn't contain spinach.
 It doesn't have a hard-boiled egg on top.
-It contains noodles.
+It has noodles.
 And that changes everything.

-The Extremaduran Lenten stew is a hearty, spoon-friendly dish, designed to feed large families with inexpensive ingredients.
-Chickpeas, desalted cod, and thick noodles cooked in a broth with Pimentón de la Vera (the authentic, smoked kind, from there) and a sofrito with plenty of garlic.
+The Extremaduran Lenten vigil stew is a hearty, spoonable dish, designed to feed large families with inexpensive ingredients.
+Chickpeas, desalted cod, and thick noodles cooked in a broth with "pimentón de la Vera" (the authentic, smoked paprika, from the region itself) and a sofrito with plenty of garlic.

-It's the kind of dish you find in the villages of Cáceres and Badajoz throughout Lent.
+It's the kind of dish you find in the towns of Cáceres and Badajoz throughout Lent.
 In the taverns of Trujillo, in the inns of Extremaduran Siberia, in the country houses of La Serena.
-Each family makes it slightly differently, but Pimentón de la Vera is always present.
+Each family makes it slightly differently, but "pimentón de la Vera" is always present.

 Ingredients for 6 people